gurnec/btcrecover/TUTORIAL.md

 ## Unicode Support ##

-If your password contains any non-[ASCII](https://en.wikipedia.org/wiki/ASCII) (non-English) characters, you will need to enable Unicode support.
+If your password contains any non-[ASCII](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) (non-English) characters, you will need to enable Unicode support.
 To enable it, simply double-click the `make-unicode.py` file (you only need to do this once).
 This creates a new file named `btcrecoveru.py`.

 Anywhere in this Tutorial where you see mention of the script `btcrecover.py`, use `btcrecoveru.py` instead which is a version with Unicode support.

 Please note that all input to and output from `btcrecoveru.py` must be UTF-8 encoded (either with or without a Byte Order Mark, or "BOM"), so be sure to change the Encoding to UTF-8 when you save any text files.
+For example in Windows Notepad, the file *Encoding* setting is right next to the *Save* button in the *File* -> *Save As...* dialog.

 On Windows (but usually not on Linux or OS X), you may have trouble if any of the command line options you need to use contain any non-ASCII characters.
 Usually, if it displays in the command prompt window correctly when you type it in, it will work correctly with `btcrecoveru.py`.
 If it doesn't display correctly, please read the section describing how to put [command-line options inside the tokens file](#command-line-options-inside-the-tokens-file).